 Pulses are also high in fiber.
 For example, they have four times the fiber of brown rice.
 Dried peas, beans, and lentils are a rich source of iron, folate, potassium, zinc, and magnesium, along with an amazing number of phytonutrients.
 Pulses are also naturally gluten-free and tend to be less allergenic than milk, eggs, peanuts, or tree nuts.

 Using pea protein as a dietary supplement is currently popular, but it’s so much better to have a bowl of pea soup rather than adding pea protein to a drink.
-When peas, beans and lentils are eaten in their whole form, their many nutrients work together synergistically to benefit our heath.
+When peas, beans, and lentils are eaten in their whole form, their many nutrients work together synergistically to benefit our health.

 Sustainable & Inexpensive